 The Two Basic Ways to Pay Off Credit Cards

 There are two basic ways to pay off credit cards: either by paying off the credit card with the highest interest rate first or the one with the lowest balance first.
 This former is known colloquially as the "debt avalanche" method, and the latter is called the "debt snowball" method.
-To decide which strategy is best for you, think about whether you'd like to save money on interest or get rid of entire credit card balances quickly.
+To decide which strategy is better for you, think about whether you'd like to save money on interest or get rid of entire credit card balances quickly.

-If saving money on interest is more important than paying off something quickly, then pay your credit cards starting with the highest interest rate balance first.
-Paying off the highest interest rate balance first will take less time and allow you to save money on finance charges, especially if your highest interest rate credit cards also have higher balances.
+If cost-saving is your priority, then pay off your credit cards starting with the highest interest rate balance first.
+That may take less time and allow you to save money on finance charges, especially if your highest interest rate credit cards also have higher balances.

 Make a list of your credit cards, ranking them in order from highest to lowest interest rate.
-Then, pay off the credit card with the highest interest rate first by making high lump sum payments to that card each month.
-Once you pay off the credit card with the highest interest rate, move on to the card with the next highest interest rate and so on, until all the credit cards have been paid off.
+Then, pay off the credit card with the highest interest rate first by making high lump-sum payments to that card each month.
+Once you pay off the credit card with the highest interest rate, move on to the one with the next highest interest rate, and continue that pattern until all of the credit cards have been paid off.

-If paying off an account faster is more important than saving money on interest, then pay your credit cards starting with the lowest balance first.
-When you pay off smaller balances first, you feel like you're making progress faster since you're knocking out an entire credit card balance.
+If this is our priority, then pay your credit cards starting with the lowest balance first.
+When you pay off smaller balances first, you feel like you're making more progress, since you're knocking out an entire credit card balance.
 This progress can keep you motivated to stay diligent with paying off your accounts.
-For example, if you have a $500 credit card balance and $500 extra in a paycheck, bonus, or tax refund, you could pay off an entire credit card and have one less account to think about.
+For example, if you have a $500 credit card balance and $500 extra in a paycheck, bonus, or tax refund, you could pay off an entire credit card and have one fewer account to think about.